NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 \subsection{Parameter Sensitivity Analysis}

-\textit{Sensitivity analysis} is probably the most widely used post-hoc analysis operation performed on trained neural network models.
-It is primarily applied to identify the most important/salient input features.
-As a result, it has served as an effective tool in driving many recent advances in the field of \textit{explainable} machine learning~\cite{interpretability}.
+\textit{Sensitivity analysis} is a popular post-hoc analysis technique performed on trained neural network models to identify the most important/salient input features.
+It serves as an effective tool in driving many recent advances in the field of \textit{explainable} machine learning~\cite{interpretability}.

 Sensitivity analysis of a neural network corresponds to computing the partial derivative of the outputs with respect to the inputs.
-Consider the $i$-th neuron in the output layer, predicting the function $f_i(\textbf{x})$ for an $n$-dimensional input vector $\textbf{x} \sim \{x_0, x_1, ..., x_n\} \in \mathbb{R}^n$.
+Consider the $i$-th neuron in the output layer, predicting the function $f_i(\textbf{x})$ for an $n$-dimensional input vector \clrr{$\textbf{x} \sim \{x_1, ..., x_n\} \in \mathbb{R}^n$}.
 The sensitivity of $f_i$ with respect to the $j$-th input parameter can be denoted as $\Big(\frac{\partial f_i}{\partial x_j}\Big)^2$.
 A high sensitivity value corresponds to the fact that a small change in the value of the input $x_j$ is going to have a significant change in the output value of $f_i(.)$.
 The architecture of neural network is such that the output of every neuron in the network is completely differentiable with respect to its inputs, as a result, we can easily compute the required partial derivatives for sensitivity analysis via chain-rule using the backpropagation technique~\cite{backprop}.
 In our work, we utilize this to evaluate the sensitivity of the 35 simulation input parameters using the trained surrogate model.
 The visual analysis system provides an interface for the scientists to query for such parameter sensitivity information for different spatial regions of interest along the cell membrane.
 Another advantage of using neural network for sensitivity analysis is that we can also compute the sensitivity of the hidden layer activation values with respect to the input parameters as well.
 We utilize this to observe the parameter sensitivity towards interesting latent space data patterns learned by the hidden layers of the surrogate model during the training process.